bird-house/pyramid-phoenix/docs/source/user_guide.rst

 .. image:: _images/signin.png

-Next you will have a page where you can enter the account name of you ESGF OpenID.
+Next you will have a page where you can enter the account name of your ESGF OpenID.
 Choose the according ESGF OpenID provider (by default this is DKRZ).

 .. image:: _images/openid.png